 - In conversations on donor coordination, we need to ask how complexity is driven within this context and define the role of the private sector, communities, foundations, food producers and NGOs.
 The role of innovative financing mechanisms, such as blended finance and guarantees, must also be understood and factored in.

 - The United Nations system could be leveraged, in the context of the UN Reform, to foster cooperation including among donors.
 Coordination is sometimes problematic and complex, but the UN has the potential to offer a platform for better harmonization.

 - We cannot assume stakeholders and actors have the capacity to engage in forums at the country level.
 Donors need to be aware of this when bringing different groups into the conversation.
 The interest of government stakeholders in engaging needs to also be considered.

 - If the power dynamics of “aid” are not intentionally thought out, donors run the risk of imposing their own perspectives on national governments.

-This is the first in a series of seminars focusing on donor coordination.
-Follow-up sessions will look deeper into country-level examples and jointly funded initiatives.
-A final synthesis event will take place in the first half of 2023.
-The seminars, combined with background research, will result in a GDPRD report on donor coordination for food systems transformation along with practical guidelines.
+This seminar launches the new workstream focusing on donor coordination.
+Follow-up investigations and research will look deeper into country-level examples and jointly funded initiatives.
+A final synthesis event will take place in the first half of 2023, resulting in a GDPRD report on donor coordination for food systems transformation along with practical guidelines.